Aggregated price index

 Summary:

-- Clean Energy Operator stocks down 0.1% on average while median return down 0.1% in a day
+- Clean Energy Operator stocks up 1.2% on average while median return up 0.3% in a day

 - When average return is significantly different from median return, this implies an asymmetry - composite return is driven by some outliners.